gitter-badger/cecil/docs/InstallCecilService.md

 Cecil uses JWT tokens in a few places to verify the authenticity of links sent to users via email.
 In order for this to work, it needs an RSA keypair.

-If not provided, it will generate a keypair on it's own and use it, and emit it in the logs.
+If not provided, it will generate a keypair on it's own and use it, and emit it on the console.
 However, if you want to restart the `cecil` process and re-use the generated keypair, check the logs from the first run and capture the emitted private key into an environment variable named `CECIL_RSA_PRIVATE`:

 $ export CECIL_RSA_PRIVATE='-----BEGIN RSA PRIVATE KEY----- MIIEowIBAAKCAQEAt ... -----END RSA PRIVATE KEY-----`